Heart Biopsy

 Your doctor may recommend a heart biopsy to monitor your heart after a heart transplant or to diagnose a heart condition such as myocarditis or cardiomyopathy.

-This minimally invasive procedure uses a thin, flexible tube called a catheter with a device at the tip that removes a small piece of the heart muscles.
+This minimally invasive procedure uses a thin, flexible tube called a catheter with a device at the tip that removes a small piece of the heart muscle.

 What to expect during a heart biopsy?